 The district is participant in the California Asset Management Program (CAMP) as permitted under California Government Code §53601(p).
 The pool is not registered with the Securities and Exchange Commission.
 The district's investment in the pool is reported in the accompanying financial statement at amounts based upon a net asset value of \$1.00 per share held by District.
 The balance available for withdrawal is based on accounting records maintained by CAMP, which is recorded on the amortized cost basis.
-On June 30, 2023, these investments matured in an average of 26 days and had an ending balance of \$15,811,388.
-Fiscal year 2023 was the first year of the District having the CAMP investment account.
+At June 30, 2024 and 2023 CAMP average day of Maturity was 38 days and 26 days, respectively, in addition CAMP had an ending balance of \$23,284,675 and \$15,811,388, respectively.